vitkuz573/aspirational-manifests/docs/Writerside/topics/Generate-Command.md

 AWS CloudFormation templates can be referenced in your manifest using `aws.cloudformation.stack.v0` or `aws.cloudformation.template.v0` resources.
 These entries are also preserved during generation so you can deploy them alongside other components.
 Unknown properties on these resources are retained when parsing the manifest.

+## Manifest extensions

+`aspirate` accepts additional fields beyond the official .NET Aspire schema.
+For example, container and project resources can include an `annotations` object which is used to apply Kubernetes annotations to generated manifests.
+These extra fields are treated as extensions and are preserved when reading and writing manifest files.

 ##Specify components when running with `--non-interactive`
 When ran non-interactively, you can specify which components to build with `-c` or `--components`.
 Example: `-c webApi -c frontend -c sql -c redis`.